 What does Burrows bring to the Senators?

 The Senators are adding a player who has enjoyed a renaissance season playing alongside Bo Horvat and Sven Baertschi for most of the year.
 His point totals don’t scream production, but his on-ice play has been exceptionally better than the numbers indicate.
 Burrows has spent a majority of the season being an effective player at both ends of the ice while matching up against opposing teams’ top lines.
-The value for burrows isn’t his offence anymore, its his defensive play, playoff experience, and his contract.
+The value for Burrows isn’t his offense anymore, it’s his defensive play, playoff experience, and his contract.

 Burrows has been on the Canucks’ top penalty kill for over a decade and has excelled in the role.
 The Senators have the eighth best penalty kill, but Burrows should help improve it going forward.
 Burrows’ versatility is an attractive asset to teams.
 He can play on all four lines and be successful as a top-six forward and a fourth-liner.
 With a lot of injuries to the Senators top end wingers, Burrows can fill in wherever needed.

-Three years down the road when Dahlen is scoring goals in bunches for the Canucks this deal may tilt considerably in Vancouver’s favour, but for a team who is ready to compete this season Burrows was a no brainer addition to the Senators lineup.
+Three years down the road when Dahlen is scoring goals in bunches for the Canucks this deal may tilt considerably in Vancouver’s favor, but for a team who is ready to compete this season Burrows was a no-brainer addition to the Senators lineup.